KyleKing/My-Programming-Sketchbook/README.md

 Everything that I work on that doesn't have its own repository.
 To see more info, check out the README for each individual, which will include more in-depth documentation for the included contents.
 This page only serves to highlight my most interesting or useful folders

+## Alfred

+> A couple of workflows that I'm working on, will be udpated once the workflows are on Packal!
+See the README for more info

 ## C

 > Currently unorganized and not much to look at yet, but will contain Arduino and Microduiono ```.ino``` files and a couple of C functions